hwennnn/digital-garden/content/912-sort-an-array.md

 <pre>
 <strong>Input:</strong> nums = [5,1,1,2,0,0]
 <strong>Output:</strong> [0,0,1,1,2,5]
-<strong>Explanation:</strong> Note that the values of nums are not necessairly unique.
+<strong>Explanation:</strong> Note that the values of nums are not necessarily unique.
 </pre>

 <p>&nbsp;</p>